axelerator/axelerator.github.io/docs/_posts/2021-07-07-basic-board-en.md

 ```

 And now comes the ![mind blown](/assets/mindblown.gif) moment.
-If we remove the paranthesis in the definition of  `fieldInRow : Int -> (Int -> Html Msg)` we see it is exactly the same as
+If we remove the parenthesis in the definition of  `fieldInRow : Int -> (Int -> Html Msg)` we see it is exactly the same as
 the defintion of `fieldView : Int -> Int -> Html Msg`.

 And the functionality is also exactly the same.
 That's why we can just leave the whole function `fieldInRow` away.